uwosh/uwosh.oie.studyabroadstudent/README.rst

 - using the Management Interface, e.g. http://localhost:8080/OIE/manage_main, navigate to portal_skins/custom and create a Script (Python) called `listApplicationIDs` containing the code in the file `listApplicationIDs.py`
 - run the Script (Python) `listApplicationIDs`
 - save the output to a local file with the `.py` Python filename extension, e.g. `listApplicationIDsoutput.py`
+- using the Management Interface, create a Script (Python) in portal_skins/custom called `extractApplication` containing the code in the file `extractApplication.py` and add `id` to its parameter list

 On the new site: